 Bret spent several years in the masonry trade eventually starting his own small business.
 After marrying his wife Lacey, he decided to go back to college and graduated in 2015 with a degree in Business Administration.

 Bret uses his business background to help producers understand how crop insurance programs such as the Whole Farm Revenue Program and the Pasture Rangeland and Forage Program can help manage their risk improving their bottom line.

 Bret and his wife along with their five kids currently reside in the small town of Richmond, Utah.

-Wyatt started his career in the customer service field and has always had that in mind as he has transitioned through different positions from Managing small businesses to driving truck.
-Wyatt has spent several years as an insurance agent in Williston, North Dakota.
+Wyatt started his career in customer service field and has always had that in mind as he has transitioned through different positions from managing small businesses to driving truck.
+Wyatt has spend several years as an insurance agent in Williston North Dakota.
 Wyatt’s background and knowledge help him understand and meet our customer’s needs.

 Wyatt is currently residing in St. George, UT.

 Errol Rice is a fifth-generation Montanan, whose family has been farming and ranching in the state since 1877.